-HIFA will host a 5-week in-depth discussion on the HIFA forums from 5 September to 7 October 2022, supported by a working group of TDR staff and HIFA volunteers.
+HIFA hosted a 5-week in-depth discussion on the HIFA forums from 5 September to 7 October 2022, supported by a working group of TDR staff and HIFA volunteers.
 There is currently funding for one thematic discussion, with potential for further work in the future.

-The questions below are offered as a guide to the discussion.
-Please feel free to comment on any aspect of health research communication at any time.
-Email your comments to the forum here: email@example.com
+The questions below were offered as a guide to the discussion.
+We invite further discussion on any aspect of health research communication.
+Email your comments to the HIFA forum here: email@example.com

 1. What do we mean by ‘Effective communication of health research to policymakers?’
 How do we measure it?